Information about Physics Courses for Incoming Freshmen

 The Physics Section Placement Exam

-The summer before coming to Caltech, you received a physics placement exam.
-Your score on the exam was used to place you in one of the ten recitation sections of Ph1a.
+The summer before coming to Caltech, you will receive a physics placement exam.
+Your score on the exam will be used to place you in one of the ten recitation sections of Ph1a.
 There are three different types of Ph1a sections:

 Sections 1 & 2: These sections are designed for students who were exposed to less physics in high school than is the norm.
 These sections provide extra review of basic physics, in order to bring everyone up to speed by the end of the term.

 Sections 3 - 8: These are typical sections.